*Content has been reviewed by Dr. John Sievenpiper, MD, PhD (Associate Professor, Department of Nutritional Sciences, University of Toronto)

 The Role of Diet in the Development of Obesity

-Do Sugars Play a Role in the Development of Obesity?
+Do Sugars Play a Role in Developing Obesity?

-The totality of the best scientific evidence examining the effect of sugars on obesity have shown that:
+The totality of the best scientific evidence have shown that the effect of sugars on weight gain and body fatness is influenced by food source and energy intake.

-However, trends in per capita (per person) added sugars consumption based on loss-adjusted market availability in Canada plotted against rates of obesity indicate an inverse relationship; as rates of obesity continue to increase, consumption of added sugars has declined.
-Analyses of the Canadian Community Health Survey (CCHS) 2015 also suggest a reduction in dietary caloric contribution from added sugars among Canadian adults in 2015 as compared to CCHS 2004 (17).
+Trends in per capita (per person) added sugars consumption based on loss-adjusted market availability in Canada plotted against rates of obesity indicate an inverse relationship; as rates of obesity continue to increase, consumption of added sugars has declined (see graph below).

 Figure: Added sugars based on Statistics Canada Availability Data; Obesity rates determined by measured body mass indices from the Canadian Health Measures Survey.